What's the first song you ever loved?

 It's an unreleased track of mine called "Booty Be Like."
 It's the weirdest and most surprising thing I've made in a while.
 They're not all positive, but there's a huge range of reactions every time I play it.
 I think that's important.
 Im not interested in making predictable originals.
 Is that an oxy moron? #tybg

-What's the last song you want to hear before the lights go on?
+What's the last song you want to hear before you die?

 Radiohead - Everything in its Right Place.
 If my whole life was flashing before my eyes and all that, this would be a great soundtrack for it.
 There's happiness in it.
 There's sorrow in it.
 All the while, reassuring vocals put you in a place that's good and centered.
 Honorable mention goes out to Outkast - Player's Ball though…